JohnMulligan/road_requests_exercise/Bluee21.md

 **1. The JSON format**
    -  The data is structured hierarchically, with key-value pairs defining various aspects of each item.
 This hierarchical structure allows the encapsulation of related information within each container, allowing clarity and organization of the data.

    - Arrays are used effectively to handle cases where there are multiple values associated with a single attribute.
 For instance, the "subject_headings"  key contains an array of five strings, each representing a different subject related to the item.
-These subjects include specific topics such as the Tuskegee Normal and Industrial Institute, African American education in Alabama, students in Tuskegee, classrooms in Tuskegee, and the state of Alabama itself.
+These subjects include specific topics such as the *Tuskegee Normal and Industrial Institute*, *African American Education in Alabama*, *Students in Alabama Tuskegee*, *Classrooms in Alabama Tuskegee*, and the state of *Alabama* itself.

    - The dataset showcases the use of complex objects to encapsulate detailed information about each item.
 For instance, the "item" key contains nested attributes such as "call_number", "control_number", and "created", which offer insights into the bibliographic and archival aspects of the items.